Neutron polarisation correction to triple-axis data with analytical derivations

 YIG is a ferrimagnetic insulator, and is nowadays quintessential for microwave and optical technologies, and fundamental research in spintronics, magnonics, and quantum information.
 To detect the magnon polarisation, neutron spins shall be aligned parallel or antiparallel to $\vec{Q}$.
 Magnetic neutron scattering can only detect the spin components perpendicular to $\vec{Q}$, and these projections are tiny due to an application of the magnetic field ($\vec{H}\parallel \vec{Q}$).
-The component detected by this configuration corresponds to the area that the precessional motion covers, and the use of polarised neutrons can distinguish clockwise and counterclockwise motion through the chiral term detection ($M_{\rm ch}$ in eq.~(\ref{xsf})).
+The component detected by this configuration corresponds to the area that the precessional motion covers, and the use of polarised neutrons can distinguish clockwise and anticlockwise motion through the chiral term detection ($M_{\rm ch}$ in eq.~(\ref{xsf})).
 The chiral term is typically employed to observe a spatial variation of the {\it non-collinear} magnetic moments caused by effects such as geometrical frustration and/or Dzyaloshinskii--Moriya interactions.
 Here we aim for a separate intrinsic property in a {\it collinear} magnet.

 Inelastic polarised neutron scattering data~\cite{data} were collected on the thermal neutron triple-axis spectrometer IN20~\cite{IN20} at the Institut Laue-Langevin, France.
-We used a graphite filter in the outgoing beam to suppress higher-order contaminations and fixed final wave numbers of $k_{\rm f}=2.662$~{\AA}$^{-1}$ and 4.1~{\AA}$^{-1}$, corresponding to final energies of $E_{\rm f}=14.7$~meV and $34.8$~meV, respectively.
+We used a graphite filter in the outgoing beam to suppress higher-order contaminations and fixed the final wavenumber of $k_{\rm f}=2.662$~{\AA}$^{-1}$, corresponding to final energies of $E_{\rm f}=14.7$~meV.
 No collimator was put into the beam path to maximise the neutron flux.
-A YIG single crystal ($\sim 8$~g) was oriented with $(HHL)$ in the horizontal scattering plane, and inserted into a cryomagnet supplying a horizontal magnetic field ($\vec{H}\parallel x$) of 0.3~T and temperatures between 10~K and 300~K. The obtained fields are homogeneous over a large area wrapping around the sample position and discontinuously connect to the guide fields along the neutron path.
+A YIG single crystal ($\sim 8$~g) was oriented with $(HHL)$ in the horizontal scattering plane, and inserted into a cryomagnet supplying a horizontal magnetic field ($\vec{H}\parallel x$) of 0.3~T and temperatures between 10~K and 300~K. The obtained fields are homogeneous over a large area wrapping the sample position and continuously connecting to the guide fields along the neutron path.
 The magnetic field direction was aligned parallel to $\vec{Q}$.
-YIG is a very soft magnet~\cite{Yamasaki2009}, an external field of 0.3~T is sufficient to fully saturate the magnetisation into a single magnetic domain.
+YIG is a very soft magnet~\cite{Yamasaki2009}, and an external field of 0.3~T is sufficient to fully saturate the magnetisation into a single magnetic domain.